wundergraph/wundergraph/docs-website/src/pages/docs/guides/mocking.md

 ## Summary

-Done!
-This guide showed how to mock easily a HTTP datasources to ensure that your API behaves correctly.
+This guide showed how easy it is to mock HTTP datasources.
+It gives you power to write integration tests fast and reliable.
 You can apply the same principles to mock any HTTP API in your TypeScript functions.